wigging/genja/README.md

 ## Example

 To run the example, go to the example directory in this repository.
 Use the `mdcontent` as the input directory and the `website` as the output directory.
-Notice the template file used by genja is located in the `website` directory.
+Notice the template file used by genja is located in the `mdcontent` directory.
 The index file links to the generated HTML pages.
 The template and index files are created by the user, not by genja.

 ```bash
 # Run the example